cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.base.reflection.v2alpha1.MsgDescriptor"></a>

 ### MsgDescriptor
-MsgDescriptor describes a Cosmos SDK message that can be delivered with a transaction
+MsgDescriptor describes a cosmos-sdk message that can be delivered with a transaction

 | Field | Type | Label | Description |